rob-egrot/Mathematics-for-Computer-Science/README.md

 # Mathematics-for-Computer-Science
 Notes and other course materials I created for a course for new grad students at Faculty of ICT, Mahidol University.

-Materials are written in LaTex.
+Materials are written in LaTex (purists be warned, I make no promises about the style or quality of my code).

 There are files for notes and homework (with option to make solutions visible).
 These should by default be compiled into a master document, which will include homework solutions as an appendix.
 To compile a document without solutions just remove or comment out the appendix.